EnAccess/micropowermanager/docs/usage-guide/targets.md

 A target can be assigned to a whole cluster or for a single Mini-Grid.
 The important thing by assigning a target is;

-If the target is assigned to a cluster, the manager will see only that target on the cluster dashboard.
+If the target is assigned to a cluster, the cluster manager will see only that target on the cluster dashboard.
 However, if a single Mini-Grid or all Mini-Grids in a cluster has a defined target.
 The manager will see the calculated sum of these targets.